SparK-Cruz/elpho/README.md

 ## WORK IN PROGRESS
 This framework is a work in progress and always will be.
-Remember, doesn't matter how good a framework looks and feels, it's still PHP.
+Remember, doesn't matter how good a framework looks and feels, it's still PHP and that alone is "ewww" enough.

-Mail me at spark.crz(at)gmail.com if you need to talk.
+Mail me at spark.crz(at)gmail.com if you wanna chat!

 [logo]: https://raw.githubusercontent.com/SparK-Cruz/elpho/master/logo.png